nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/04_Modelling_IT_Systems/06_Use_Case_Sequence_Diagram/README.md

 	Figure 4.13 Elements of the use case sequence diagram

 The use case sequence diagram is a special use of UML sequence diagrams that we advocate (see Figure 4.13).
-We will discuss the sequence diagram in detail in Interaction View.
+We will discuss the sequence diagram in detail in <b>Interaction View</b>.
 In the use case sequence diagram, we work with the following elements:

 ## Comment